IshGill/Managers-Workstation/README.md

 # Interface
 ![0](https://user-images.githubusercontent.com/57751792/107188777-2292bc80-6a4d-11eb-81a8-00921724a7f2.png)
 # Functions
-## Add employee information easily
+## Add Employee Information Easily
 Very simple and easy to use, enter the employee information according to the list boxes.
 Note that the employee personal IRD number and Tax code are required.
 Once entered, all information is stored on the Managers Workstation database and can then be searched for, updated or deleted.
 ## Calculate PAYE
 The Managers Workstation program can accurately calculate employee PAYE information, such as Tax, KiwiSaver, Student Loan and ACC deductions.